 Our objective or at least one of them, is to come up the description of a topological space which is being measured by Aku, and this topological space must be time independent.
 Can we figure out based on Aku's measurements which are assisted by precision observers 133Cs and HeNe, a constant which is time independent?
 The universal constants available to Aku are h, c, and G. We can also include kB, but it does not represents relativistic limits.3

-In this formula, h is the Planck constant, m is the mass associated with particle, and c is the velocity of light.
-An interesting topic of discussion would be the nature of the mass, whether it is inertial or gravitational.
+In this formula, h is the Planck constant, m is the mass associated with a particle or a structure , and c is the velocity of light.
+An interesting topic of discussion would be the nature of the mass m, whether it is inertial or gravitational.
 For the time being, we assume that the inertial and the gravitational mass are equal in topological space.
-Therefore we can write jML in terms of Compton wavelength as:
+Therefore we can write jML in terms of Compton wavelength λCompton as:

 The dimensions of jML remain mass × length and hence timeless.
 At this point it will be prudent to discuss the significance of Compton wavelength.
 The physics behind Compton scattering can be found in the Wikipedia article here.
-Our objective is to understand how λCompton provides a better understanding of structures with different information contents when they are measured in j-space, and if jML can truly be considered a topological constant in a discrete measurement space or j-space.
+We want to understand how λCompton provides a better understanding of structures with different information contents when they are measured in j-space, and if jML can truly be considered a topological constant in a discrete measurement space or j-space.

 We keep in mind that we arrived at Compton wavelength, by using a simple argument that zero-entropy measurements represent the non-existence of the time-axis.
 Subsequently we should be able to derive a constant out of the known universal constants, such as h, c, G, which are measured in j-space, and this derived constant we called jML, would represent the topological space for the observer making measurements.